 Finally, when you’ve built your roadmap and your stakeholders have approved it, you can begin to break the roadmap’s high-level strategic plans into specific user stories and features and put these task-level items into your product backlog.

-The Difference Between Product Success and Failure
+What is the Difference Between Product Success and Failure?

 A successful launch requires much more than simply activating the “buy” button beneath your product.
 It needs to be a company-wide effort that involves the coordination, effort, and enthusiasm of departments across your company.